 MA State House Fellowship

-The Scientific Citizenship Initiative (SCI) is seeking four (4) fellows for the Science and Technology Fellowship in Summer 2021.
-Selected students will join the Massachusetts State House in the office of a legislator or committee focused on policies that require input from a diverse set of scientific fields.
+Every summer, selected students join the Massachusetts State House in the office of a legislator or committee focused on policies that require input from a diverse set of scientific fields.
 This fellowship is an exciting opportunity for highly motivated Ph.
 D. students to gain professional experience and have a long-term impact by informing state-level policy.

-Fellows’ assignments will vary based on the needs of the host office, but will include tasks such as:
+Fellows’ assignments vary based on the needs of the host office, but include tasks such as:

 - Researching science and technology-related policy areas relevant to the committee or legislator’s interests